Audit committee oversight responsibilities

 Environmental, social, and governance

-Rising focus on climate change, social justice, and shareholder activism in recent years has led to a greatly increased focus on ESG issues in corporate boardrooms.
+Rising focus on climate change, social justice, and shareholder activism in recent years has led to increased attention on ESG issues in corporate boardrooms.
 Regulation in these areas is evolving.
-The SEC issued a proposal in 2022 to require public companies to include extensive climate-related disclosures in their registration statements and periodic reports soon after it issued proposed cyber disclosure requirements.
-If finalized as proposed, these disclosures would include information about climate-related risks that are reasonably likely to have a material effect on the business, results of operations, or financial condition, as well as certain climate-related financial statement metrics in a note to audited financial statements.
-Under the proposed rule, certain filers would be required to include an attestation report from an independent attestation service provider covering certain emissions disclosures.
-This issue of Heads Up outlines the proposed requirements, which are intended to enhance and standardize climate disclosures.
+The SEC issued a final rule in March, 2024 to require public companies to include extensive climate-related disclosures in their registration statements and annual reports.
+Since being issued, the rule has been stayed pending the outcome of legal proceedings.
+If upheld as issued, these disclosures would include information about climate-related risks that are reasonably likely to have a material effect on business strategy, results of operations, or financial condition, as well as material Scope 1 and Scope 2 greenhouse gas (GHG) emissions (for certain registrants) outside of the financial statements.
+The stay does not reverse or change any of the final rule’s requirements nor does it affect the SEC’s existing 2010 interpretive release on climate-change disclosures.
+As released, this final rule would go into effect beginning with annual reports for the year ending December 31, 2025, for calendar-year-end large accelerated filers.
+This issue of Heads Up outlines the requirements, which are intended to enhance and standardize climate disclosures.

 Audit committees are increasingly engaging in the ESG agenda due to the growing reliance by investors and other stakeholders on ESG disclosures.
 Additionally, audit committees may have a growing role in overseeing ESG-related activities and metrics.
-While regulation might formalize the role of the audit committee in the ESG arena, audit committees should engage on whether appropriate internal controls and DCPs exist underlying the ESG information and metrics that companies disclose, whether the audit committee has reviewed disclosures, how management considers ESG strategies and their impact on financial statements, and whether the organization is obtaining assurance on its reporting.
+While regulation might formalize the role of the audit committee in the ESG arena, audit committees should engage on whether appropriate internal controls and disclosure controls and procedures (DCPs) exist underlying the ESG information and metrics that companies disclose, whether the audit committee has reviewed disclosures, how management considers ESG strategies and their impact on financial statements, and whether the company is obtaining assurance on its reporting.

 Audit